Hendejac/Protein-Conformations/index.md

 # Introduction

 Looking through esembles of molecular dynamics (MD) trajectories can be a daunting task.
-Here, I show how to use the Random Forest (RF) algorithm to quickly located differences between seperate ensembles of MD simulations.
+Here, I show how to use the Random Forest (RF) classifier to quickly located differences between seperate ensembles of MD simulations.

 ## Example Case